Stuck indoors during this snowy Adar? Bake a batch of hamantaschen with the family.

 Great!
 I messaged Shana’s sister (our boys were besties back in preschool so I already have her number) asking if she could share the recipe.
 She sent me a picture of a recipe from an old small-town cookbook.
 Luckily, the name of the recipe author was on the recipe itself.
 I recognized the name Jo Bruck as being the mother of a woman I know.
 I reached out to Shoshie – another number already in my contacts – and asked her to check in with her mom if it would be ok to post her recipe on Between Carpools.
 She was more than happy to share with all of you – and there you have it!

-Using a round cup or cookie cutter, cut out circles and place on a parchment-lined baking sheet.
+Using a round cup or cookie cutter, cut out circles.

 - 3 eggs

 - Combine all ingredients, from eggs through salt.
 You can use a mixer or mix by hand, both will work.
 If dough is crumbly, add the tablespoon of water to help it come together.